gdhucoder/Algorithms4/README.md

 ## Important

-I highly recommend you guys to upgrade your jdk version upto 11 or higher.
+I highly recommend you guys to upgrade your jdk version up to 11 or higher.
 Or, you maybe encounter some problems when running my code, because I sometimes tried some new features on JDK11 or JDK13.